NicolasMegow/crewsby/README.md

-# Crewsby curates & designs culture hacks.
+# Crewsby is a collection of team building activities.